• About

 “There will be problems, capital, everything we all know.

-Meanwhile, the immediate past Dean of UISB, Prof. Adeolu Adewuyi, enjoined the students to live up to their responsibilities and make the school proud.
+Meanwhile, the immediate past Dean of UISB, Prof. Adeolu Adewuyi, encouraged the students to fulfil their responsibilities and make the school proud.

-He underscored the need to follow the school’s guidelines and regulations to excel in their chosen programmes.
+He emphasised the importance of adhering to the school’s guidelines and regulations to excel in their chosen programmes.

 Tags: EntrepreneursEntrepreneurshipHon.
 Seyi AdisaUniversity of Ibadan School of Business